giros-dit/yang-to-ngsi-ld/testbeds/netconf/ngsi-ld-models/docs/InterfaceIpv6Forwarding.md

 # InterfaceIpv6Forwarding

 Controls IPv6 packet forwarding of datagrams received by, but not addressed to, this interface.
 IPv6 routers forward datagrams.
 IPv6 hosts do not (except those source-routed via the host).
-YANG module: ietf-ip.yang
+Reference: RFC 4861: Neighbor Discovery for IP version 6 (IPv6)      Section 6.2.1, IsRouter  YANG module: ietf-ip.yang

 ## Properties